systemPipeR/systemPipeShiny/README.md

 For the admin login, account name **"admin"**, password **"admin"**.

+**Please DO NOT delete or change password when you are using the admin features.**
+_shinyapp.io_ will reset the app once a while, but this will affect other people who are trying the demo simultaneously.

 ## [Documents](https://systempipe.org/sps/)

 To see all the details of SPS, read the user manual on [our website](https://systempipe.org/sps/).